awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 **Note**
 You can only delete one public key at a time\.
 If you need to delete more keys, wait until you receive a confirmation email from Amazon Route 53\.

-1. When Amazon Route 53 receives a response from the registry, we send an email to the registrant contact for the domain\.
+1. When Route 53 receives a response from the registry, we send an email to the registrant contact for the domain\.
 The email either confirms that the public key has been deleted from the domain at the registry or explains why the key couldn't be deleted\.